 Second test on a “bigger” data set, about 5M rows.

-We know transaction on NoSQL world are mostly unsupported.
-We also understood that renouncing to transaction could benefit on performance, an question is: how much I gain from this?
-I built this benchmark to compare insert in transaction of one master row related with many child.
+We know transaction on NoSQL world is mostly unsupported.
+We also understood that renouncing to transaction could benefit performance, a question is: how much do I gain from this?
+I built this benchmark to compare insert in transaction of one master row related with many children.
 Benchmark is focused on execution time, expressed in ms.

 This benchmark is focused on analytics.
 Suppose we have a categorized master-detail data model, where you want to: